 "It took me a lot of information and that I found the right way, in the end it worked well, but not without some trial and error."

-For this bespoke work, Jourdain draws his inspiration from the bassist's personal life.
-He managed to create an illustration in the image of the musician in just a few weeks despite the many technical and logistical constraints of creating a three-dimensional work on a curved object that will stand the test of time.
+For this tailor-made work, Jourdain draws his inspiration from the personal life of the bassist.
+He succeeded in creating an illustration in the image of the musician in just a few weeks despite the many technical and logistical constraints of creating a three-dimensional work on a curved object that will stand the test of time.

 "It's a unique model.
 It's pretty cartoon, I tried to do something that I think he'll like.

 I added chili peppers, I made bees because he is a beekeeper too and I put a denture that slams, with a crack between the two palettes to make a nod to his famous teething! "

 Jourdain has the opportunity to meet Flea to hand over his work to him.

 A second copy of the instrument illustrated by Jourdain will be on permanent display at the Imperial Bell of Quebec, a well-known theater in the old capital.

 This most exhilarating experience will be repeated in 2017, this time for the Metallica group.
 In addition, Jourdain will sign a series of works reproduced in posters to mark the 50th anniversary of the festival.